CN-UPB/DeepCoMP/README.md

 ### Todos

-* Proportional fair sharing (WIP)
-* Efficient caching of connection data rate: Needed for proportional fair!
-    * Currently always recalculate the data rate per connection per UE, eg, when calculating reward or checking whether we can connect
-    * Safe & easy, but probably slow for many UEs/BSs.
-Let's see
-    * Instead, write the dr per connection into a dict (conn --> curr dr); then derive total curr connection etc from that in O(1)
-    * Needs to be updated whenever the UE moves or any UE changes its connections (this or another UE)
-    * Eg, 1st move all UEs, 2nd check & update connections of all UEs, 3rd calculate reward etc
 * Plot training results of RL agent compare with results from heuristics.
 Then testing.
 * Write evaluation metrics to file from simulator.
 * Evaluation: